-This article explains the Grand Strategy Matrix in a practical way.
+Grand Strategy Matrix: this article explains the Grand Strategy Matrix in a practical way.
+Next to what it is, this article also explaines the 4 quadrants and it’s relatioship with Market Share.
 After reading it, you understand the basics of this strategy tool.
+Enjoy reading!

 What is the Grand Strategy Matrix?